-India Offshore Tax Compliance
+India Offshore Compliance & the IRS

 When it comes to U.S. Tax and India-based investments, both the tax and reporting aspects can be onerous for U.S. Persons.

 While an NRE may grow tax-free in India, it is subject to U.S. Tax.
-So are the annual accruals but non-distributed income earned in an Indian Fixed Deposit.

-Also, even though your PPF is accruing but not distributing income yet – the growth is taxable.
+The annual accrued, but non-distributed income earned in an Indian Fixed Deposit is also taxable.
+And, even though your PPF is accruing but not distributing income yet – the growth is taxable.